Find out about investing in New Zealand’s fishing quota.

 Fishing quota terms are defined in section 2 of the Fisheries Act 1996

-Ministers determine if the consent is in the national interest under section 57H of the Fisheries Act 1996.
+Ministers determine if the investment will benefit New Zealand under section 57H of the Fisheries Act 1996.

 Consent may be declined if contrary to the national interest under section 20C of the Overseas Investment Act 2005.